The Roman Empire

 Antiochus’ status was also proclaimed on ancient Commagenian coinage.
 On this particular bronze struck in 1st century AD Samosata, Antiochus’s compelling obverse portrait is accompanied by the epithet ΒΑΣΙΛΕΥΣ ΜΕΓΑΣ ΑΝΤΙΟΧΟΣ, denoting Great King Antiochus.
 In Greco-Roman fashion, Antiochus’ bust bears a diadem, rather than the Armenian tiara featured on his forebear’s coins.
 On the coin’s verso, a scorpion appears within a wreath, along with an inscription denoting Antiochus’ realm.

 Feared in ancient times as they are today, scorpions deliver powerful and painful stings.
 Some species wield deadly poison.
-The scorpion as a symbol to instill fear dates back to at least ancient Greece; Hoplites bore scorpions on the shields, inspiring fear among their enemies.
-Early coinage across Asia Minor also employed the motif of the predatory arachnid, including a fanciful creature comprising features of both lion and scorpion.
+The scorpion as a symbol to instill fear dates back to at least ancient Greece; Hoplites depicted scorpions on their shields to frighten their enemies.
+Early coinage across Asia Minor also employed the motif of the predatory arachnid, including a fanciful creature comprising features of both lion and scorpion (a immitative Celtic coin can be found elsewhere in this collection).
 Ancient Rome’s Praetorian guard adopted the scorpion as their main emblem.
-Interestingly, the Praetorians rose to prominence under the infamous prefect Sejanus, who served Emperor Tiberius, whose birth sign was Scorpio.
+Interestingly, the Praetorians rose to prominence under Emperor Tiberius' infamous prefect, Sejanus, whose birth sign was Scorpio.
 With regards to ancient Commagene and its demesne, both Scorpio and Leo (including its brightest star, Regulus) were important constellations.

 Beyond numismatic symbolism, scorpions were used in ancient times for military purposes.
 In late 2nd century AD, ancient Parthians used scorpions to successfully defend the city of Hatra against Emperor Septimus Severus’ siege.
 The crafty Parthians wielded a new, biological weapon: enormous projectile clay clots that disintegrated upon impact to release thousands of live scorpions.
 One can only imagine the horror among those receiving the rather angry creatures.
 Even more mindboggling is imagining the resources and project management required to develop such a weapon in ancient times.